Carlj0666/synths_accumulate/notes.md

 # TO DO
 * Check all the requirements, note which ones I'm not sure I've achieved
-* Refactor, remove logic from views
+* Refactor, remove logic from views!!
+*
 * Study!!!
+Especially understand the use of the build method, Madeline keeps mentioning it!!
+Key Concepts:
+Request/response flow
+Authentication
+Rails model validations
+ActiveRecord Associations
+Migrations and the Schema file has_many through
+Nested routes
+Scope methods

 # REMOVED FROM TECHES -form from line 17